ccontrols/component-controls/ui/app/README.md

 # Overview

-Components to create `@component-controls` standalone application, that are connected to the store of documents.
+Components to create `@component-controls` standalone application, that is connected to the store of documents.

 Some of the design goals: